Best Composting Toilets for Tiny Homes (2025 Guide)

 Power & Water Requirements

 Some toilets operate without electricity or plumbing.
 Others use 12V fans, AC-powered incinerators, or even propane.
-Match your choice to your power setup and whether you live on- or off-grid.
+Match your choice to your solar power setup and whether you live on- or off-grid.
+For homes with limited power, consider how your toilet choice integrates with other electrical systems to ensure you don't overload your capacity.

 Odor Control